newyinzer/PUMA/README.md

 Raspberry Pi code responsible for testing send capability, not important

 ### PUMASend2
-Arduino code responsible for testing send capability from an Arduino, untested, important
+Arduino code responsible for testing send capability from an Arduino, need to retest, important

 ### PUMASendJoystick
 Raspberry Pi code responsible for sending joystick commands, important

 ### PUMAServo
 Arduino code responsible for testing the cannon mount servo, important

+### PUMAServo180
+Arduino code responsible for testing 180 degree cannon mount servo, important

 ### PUMAcore
 Arduino code responsible for receiving joystick commands as a test, not important